haedal-uni/dangdang/README.md

 # DangDang
 Our website is for pets.
+We call our puppies by various nicknames, such as dang-dang and mung-mung.
+Our website was also created with this in mind.

 <br>